James Hamilton, 1st Duke of Abercorn

-James Hamilton, 1st Duke of Abercorn, (21 January 1811 – 31 October 1885), styled Viscount Hamilton from 1814 to 1818 and The Marquess of Abercorn from 1818 to 1868, was a British Conservative statesman who twice served as Lord Lieutenant of Ireland.
+James Hamilton, 1st Duke of Abercorn (21 January 1811 – 31 October 1885), styled Viscount Hamilton from 1814 to 1818 and The Marquess of Abercorn from 1818 to 1868, was a Conservative statesman who twice served as Lord Lieutenant of Ireland.

 Background and education

-Born into an Ulster-Scots aristocratic family at Seymour Place, Mayfair, on 21 January 1811, Abercorn was the son of James, Viscount Hamilton, himself the eldest son of The 1st Marquess of Abercorn.
+Born into an Anglo-Irish (or rather Scottish) aristocratic family at Seymour Place, Mayfair, on 21 January 1811.
+Abercorn was the son of James, Viscount Hamilton (the eldest son of The 1st Marquess of Abercorn).
 His mother, Harriet, was the second daughter of The Hon.
-John Douglas, himself the son of The 14th Earl of Morton.
+John Douglas (the son of The 14th Earl of Morton).
 His father died when Abercorn was only three.
 In 1818, aged seven, he succeeded his grandfather in his titles and estates.
 He was educated at Harrow School and Christ Church, Oxford, where he matriculated on 2 July 1829.